Michael Gilbert: Military service

-During World War II, Gilbert served in North Africa and Italy with the Honourable Artillery Company.
+During the Second World War, Gilbert served with the British Army in North Africa and Italy with the Honourable Artillery Company.
 In 1943, he was captured and taken as a prisoner of war in northern Italy near Parma.
-Along with Eric Newby and Tom Davies, Gilbert escaped after the Italian surrender, their escape involving a five-hundred-mile journey south to reach the Allied lines.
+Along with Eric Newby and Tony Davies, Capt.
+Gilbert escaped after the Italian surrender later that year, their escape involving a 500-mile journey south to reach the Allied lines.

 Law career

 In 1947, Gilbert joined the London law firm of Trower, Still & Keeling in Lincoln's Inn.
 Eventually becoming a partner there, he practised law with the group until his retirement in 1983.